 Global Health elective experience focusing on such topics as:

-Physician Scientist Program: Two incoming pediatric interns will be selected each year for this program, based upon their interest in applying to a Pediatric subspecialty fellowship program and commitment to a career in basic science/translational research.
-Potential candidates will be identified through self-nomination during their residency interviews or pre-selected by the Residency Program Directors This program provides an opportunity to participate in a training pathway that will prepare qualified candidates for an academic career in Pediatrics.
-The program consists of up to 3 months of dedicated elective time for research and career development during the 3 years of their Pediatric residency, addition to up to 3 months for subspecialty elective training to support career goals.
+Up to two incoming pediatric interns will be selected each year for this program, based upon their interest in applying to a Pediatric subspecialty fellowship program and commitment to a career in basic science/translational research.
+Potential candidates will be identified through self-nomination during their residency interviews or pre-selected by the Residency Program Directors.
+This program provides an opportunity to participate in a training pathway that will prepare qualified candidates for an academic career in Pediatrics.
+The program currently entertains two tracks: a Categorical track that consists of up to 6 months of dedicated elective time for research, and the American Board of Pediatrics’ Accelerated Research Pathway (a.k.a. “fast-tracking”).
 Specific training opportunities include:

-Successful progress within the Categorical Pediatrics Residency Program is a prerequisite for the trainee's entry into any of the clinical fellowships offered within the Department of Pediatrics.
-Successful candidates will be funded during their fellowship training for two years on one of the NIH training grants in the Department of Pediatrics, and will be eligible for the Janet and Ray Scherr Fellowship Loan Repayment Endowment Program during their fellowship training.
-After fellowship, successful participants will be appointed as Clinical Instructors at UCLA for 1-2 years with funding from a "Scholars Program" through the Department of Pediatrics.
-Fellows from this program will receive mentorship while writing a career development award, e.g. K08, to obtain salary support so they can be appointed as Assistant Professors in the Department of Pediatrics.
+Successful progress within the Pediatrics Residency Program is a prerequisite for the trainee's entry into any of the clinical fellowships offered within the Department of Pediatrics.
+Successful candidates will be guaranteed funding during their fellowship training on one of the NIH training grants within the Department of Pediatrics, although many of our trainees are successful in securing external funding.
+For those with medical school debt, they will be eligible for the Janet and Ray Scherr Fellowship Loan Repayment Endowment Program during their fellowship training.
+After fellowship, successful participants will be appointed as Junior Faculty at UCLA for 1-2 years with funding from a "Scholars Program" through the Department of Pediatrics.
+Fellows from this program will receive mentorship while writing a career development award, e.g. K08, to support their academic appointment in the Department of Pediatrics.

 Back to Top (All Tracks)